-During the 2017 tax filing season, the IRS received over 135 million income tax returns.
 Filing and paying taxes can be a hassle each year, but it doesn’t have to be expensive.
 Besides paying attention to money-saving tips when filing your return, being aware of which tax breaks to claim on your return can help you maximize your potential tax refund.

-Ways to Save Money When Filing Taxes
+Ways To Save Money When Filing Taxes

 1. Keep Receipts Throughout the Year

 It can be hard to remember what you did yesterday, much less what you did throughout the previous year — but that’s exactly what you’re asked to do when you file your taxes.
-Forgetting some of your expenses, such as gifts to charity, businesses expenses or medical costs, could cause you to pay more in taxes than you’re required.
+Forgetting some of your expenses, such as gifts to charity, business expenses or medical costs, could cause you to pay more in taxes than you’re required.
 To save the most money when filing taxes, keep records throughout the year of any expenses that qualify for tax deductions and tax credits, so you’ll have a full list when tax time comes around.

-2. Utilize Taxpayer Assistance and Counseling Programs
+3. Utilize Taxpayer Assistance and Counseling Programs

 The IRS has multiple programs to help low-income taxpayers file their income taxes for free.
-The Volunteer Income Tax Assistance program has sites that you can visit to have your taxes prepared for free if your income is $54,000 or less, and VITA sites have IRS-certified volunteers who can file your return electronically.
-In addition, the Tax Counseling for the Elderly program specializes in providing free tax assistance for taxpayers age 60 and older.
+The Volunteer Income Tax Assistance program has sites that you can visit to have your taxes prepared for free if your income is $56,000 or less, and VITA sites have IRS-certified volunteers who can file your return electronically.
+In addition, the Tax Counseling for the Elderly program specializes in providing free tax assistance for taxpayers ages 60 and older.

-3. Use IRS Free File
+4. Use IRS Free File

-When your income is $66,000 or more, you can use free, fillable forms from the IRS instead, but you have to know how to do taxes yourself as the instructions on the forms only provide basic guidance.
+When your income is $69,000 or more, you can use free, fillable forms from the IRS instead, but you have to know how to do taxes yourself as the instructions on the forms only provide basic guidance.